 - The annual Historic Calgary Week, 11 days of walks, talks and tours celebrating the history of Calgary and region.
 This year the HCW festival will be held from July 23 through August 3;

 - Sponsoring books and anthologies that highlight Calgary and Alberta history.
 Currently, CCHS is in the process of publishing a history book for children aged 8-12 years.
 The first volume of a two-volume series should be available by December 2015.
 The book will highlight the stories of the people that resided in and built our province.

-The Summer 2015 newsletter is now available here.
+The Fall 2015 newsletter is now available here.

 Historic Calgary Week 2015

 Break out the silverware - it's the 25th Anniversary edition of Historic Calgary Week!
 Come celebrate with us in this milestone year with 65 events, including several special one-time events.
 These special events include:

 Follow these links for more information on the Historic Calgary Week 2015 program:

 - Calgary Remembered - a video looking back on the spirit of Calgary and a panel discussion where 3 panelists will present their visions of the future;

 - An anniversary History Hunt to discover some hidden history nuggets throughout the city;